d954mas/defold-reactphysics3d/README.md

 ReactPhysics3D lua bindings for the Defold Game Engine.

-This project based on [ReactPhysics3D](https://github.com/DanielChappuis/reactphysics3d)(zlib license)
+This project based on [ReactPhysics3D](https://github.com/DanielChappuis/reactphysics3d)

 ReactPhysics3D is an open source C++ physics engine library that can be used in 3D simulations and games.